 Summer is coming in HOT which means a change in how we approach our training and racing.
 Physical activity in hotter temperatures loads the strain on your body and cardiovascular system.
 As your body temperature rises, your body reacts with increased sweat production, your heart rate increases and your blood vessels dilate.

 Learn to manage the heat and you’ll find yourself able to go longer, faster, stronger over the trails during the hotter months.
+We have an incredible sweat system, but it needs some help to function efficiently.

 Try for routes that allow for a mid-run swim or just a dip in a stream.
 Damns, waterfalls and even the smallest trickles become a trail runner’s best friend in summer.